thanos-io/thanos/docs/storage.md

 Make sure you use a correct signature version.
 Currently AWS require signature v4, so it needs `signature-version2: false`, otherwise, you will get Access Denied error, but several other S3 compatible use `signature-version2: true`

-For debug purposes you can set `insecure: true` to switch to plain insecure HTTP instead of HTTPS
+For debug and testing purposes you can set

+* `insecure: true` to switch to plain insecure HTTP instead of HTTPS
+* `http_config.insecure_skip_verify: true` to disable TLS certificate verification (if your S3 based storage is using a self-signed certificate, for example)

 ### Credentials
 By default Thanos will try to retrieve credentials from the following sources: